 - If the crossbow string had been previously removed and/or replaced, it may have been installed incorrectly.
-See the section entitled "String & Cable Adjustment Charts". - The rail (barrel) may have been over-oiled.
+See the section entitled String & Cable Adjustment & Specifications. - The rail (barrel) may have been over-oiled.
 Over-oiling will saturate the string serving and cause it to come off in chunks.
 Contact Customer Service.
-The string will either need to be replaced, or re-served. - The main assembly bolt may not be tight enough on crossbows with a composite stock and barrel.
-Refer to the model-specific Assembly Instructions.
+The string will either need to be replaced, or re-served. - The main assembly bolt may not be tight enough.
+Refer to your model-specific Assembly Instructions.